gold3nboyy/Live_RNG_PSI_Training/README.md

 It took me days to get this running like it is now (v12.2), it's a good start.
 But you're very welcome to to download and change whatever you like, host it, improve it and make it more usable or beautiful.

+You'll find various functions and statistics.
+If you open up the hamburger menu you'll find detailed explanations to all of them.
+Once you start the generator 5 rows of 20 numbers appear below it: 1 solo number is always red; if you get 2 numbers of the same kind successively they'll turn orange; if you get 3 or more numbers of the same kind successively they'll turn green.
+That means if you manage to influence the generated output with a targeted number in mind you might be able to get a steak of green numbers!
+This could help visually as feedback.

 🌐 Website:
 https://gold3nboyy.github.io/Live_RNG_PSI_Training